kryptco/www/static/src/jobs/index.md

 > **Requirements**: You have a knowledge of and/or interest in learning these platforms, technologies, and languages.
 It's a plus if you have deployed large-scale desktop software with a focus on stability and safety.

 ### UX Engineer
-Usability and ease-of-us are just as important as security -- at krypt.co they are equal pillars.
+Usability and ease-of-use are just as important as security -- at krypt.co they are equal pillars.
 You will be responible for the design and user experience of every krypt.co product: the Kryptonite iOS and Android apps, the command line interface `kr`, and our upcoming *Teams* web dashboard.
 You will be the user advocate at every step of product development.

 *Role*:
 - build the Kryptonite for Teams web front-end